cloudius-systems/capstan/README.md

 # Capstan

 Capstan is a command-line tool for rapidly running your application on [OSv unikernel](http://osv.io).
-It focuses on improving user experience during building the unikernel and attempts to support not only a variety of runtimes (C, C++, Java, Node.js etc.), but also a variety of ready-to-run applications (Hadoop HDFS, MySQL, SimpleFOAM etc.).
+It focuses on improving user experience when building the unikernel and attempts to support not only a variety of runtimes (C, C++, Java, Node.js etc.), but also a variety of ready-to-run applications (Hadoop HDFS, MySQL, SimpleFOAM etc.).